pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 }
 ```

-We could change the code use instead use `global_invocation_id.x` and `global_invocation_id.y`
+We could change the code use instead use `global_invocation_id`
-as inputs and then process every single pixel in a separate invocation.
+as an input and then process every single pixel in a separate invocation.

 Here's the needed changes to the shader